Bad move. Experts are useful because they have a lens. The work is choosing when that lens fits.

 A coach sees the operator.
 A consultant sees the project.
 A fractional leader sees cadence.
 A lawyer sees risk.
 A board sees governance.
 AI sees the costume placed inside the prompt.
 None of this requires bad intent.
 It is how lenses work.

 The buyer mistake is treating every confident diagnosis as neutral.
 It rarely is.
-The first diagnosis usually tells you as much about the room you entered as it tells you about the problem on the table.
+The first diagnosis usually tells you as much about the team you entered as it tells you about the problem on the table.

 Where it fits